 - Tell them how the bike will move through a section

-- Teach what they should do to get through without falling
+- Teach them what they should do to get through without falling

 The other riding risk is a feature built into motocross race tracks and may be found on off-roading trails.
 It’s the jump.
 Jumps are what riders call the small (or big) dirt hills on trails and tracks.